The prismatic realization functor for Shimura varieties of abelian type: Introduction

-\paragraph*{A syntomic characterization of integral canonical models, and Serre--Tate theory} The integral canonical models $\{\ms{S}_{\mathsf{K}^p}\}$ are uniquely characterized \emph{as a system} by a \emph{strong extension property}: for every regular formally smooth $\mc{O}_E$-algebra $R$, one has While this characterization is sufficient for some applications, it is incapable of characterizing the models $\ms{S}_{\mathsf{K}^p}$ for individual levels $\mathsf{K}^p$, and is quite far from a moduli-theoretic characterization.
+The family of integral canonical models $\{\ms{S}_{\mathsf{K}^p}\}_{\mathsf{K}^p}$ are uniquely characterized \emph{as a system} by a \emph{strong extension property}: for every regular formally smooth $\mc{O}_E$-algebra $R$, one has While this characterization is sufficient for many applications, it is incapable of characterizing the models $\ms{S}_{\mathsf{K}^p}$ for individual levels $\mathsf{K}^p$, and is far from a direct moduli-theoretic characterization.

 Given our guiding principle for $\Sh_{\mathsf{K}_0\mathsf{K}^p}$, it is natural to expect that a canonical model $\ms{S}_{\mathsf{K}^p}$ of $\Sh_{\mathsf{K}^p\mathsf{K}_0}$ should be a moduli space of $\mc{G}$-motives in some sense.
-If one thinks of prismatic $F$-gauges as being the `syntomic realization' of (and good approximation to) motives, it seems not unreasonable to expect a characterization of such models in syntomic terms.
+If one thinks of prismatic $F$-gauges as being the `syntomic realization' of (and good approximation to) the category of $\mathbb{Z}_p$-motives, it seems not unreasonable to expect a characterization of such models in syntomic terms.

-To formulate such an idea, we utilize the moduli stack $\mr{BT}^{\mc{G},\mu_h}_\infty$ of prismatic $F$-gauges with $\mc{G}$-structure of type $\mu_h$ first suggested by Drinfeld in \cite{DrinfeldShimurianFp}, and well studied by Gardner--Madapusi--Mathew in \cite{GMM}.
+To make this precise, we use the moduli stack $\mr{BT}^{\mc{G},-\mu_h}_\infty$ of prismatic $F$-gauges with $\mc{G}$-structure of type $-\mu_h$ suggested by Drinfeld, and developed by Gardner--Madapusi in \cite{GMM}.

-\begin{defni}[{see Definition \ref{defn:syntomic-integral-canonical-model}}] A \emph{syntomic integral canonical model} of $\Sh_{\mathsf{K}_0\mathsf{K}^p}$ is a smooth and separated $\mc{O}_E$-model $\ms{X}_{\mathsf{K}^p}$ of $\Sh_{\mathsf{K}_0\mathsf{K}^p}$ such that \begin{enumerate} \item $(\wh{\ms{X}}_{\mathsf{K}^p})_\eta$ is the potentially crystalline locus of $\omega_{\mathsf{K}^p,\et}$, \item there exists a syntomic model $\zeta_{\mathsf{K}^p}$ of $\omega_{\mathsf{K}^p,\an}$ of type $\mu_h$ such that the resulting map
+\begin{defni*}[{see Definition \ref{defn:syntomic-integral-canonical-model}}] A \emph{syntomic integral canonical model} of $\Sh_{\mathsf{K}_0\mathsf{K}^p}$ is a smooth and separated $\mc{O}_E$-model $\ms{X}_{\mathsf{K}^p}$ of $\Sh_{\mathsf{K}_0\mathsf{K}^p}$ such that \begin{enumerate} \item $(\wh{\ms{X}}_{\mathsf{K}^p})_\eta$ is the potentially crystalline locus of $\omega_{\mathsf{K}^p,\et}$, \item there exists a syntomic model of $\omega_{\mathsf{K}^p,\an}$ of type $-\mu_h$ such that the resulting map

-is formally \'etale. \end{enumerate} \end{defni}
+is formally \'etale. \end{enumerate} \end{defni*}

 Our `motivic' characterization of $\ms{S}_{\mathsf{K}^p}$ is then the following which additionally realizes an expectation of Drinfeld (see \cite[\S4.3.3]{DrinfeldTowardsShimurian}) for abelian-type Shimura varieties.